microsoft/aurorabp-sample-data/docs/README.md

 ### Auscultatory Device Setup

 Auscultatory measurements were performed by trained expert observers using a dual-head stethoscope for paired auscultation BP measurements using the ADC Diagnostix 700/703 aneroid sphygmomanometer.
-In extenuating circumstances, single-observer auscultation was performed. <!-- TODO: Note how to identify single-observer data --> During paired auscultation, observers were blinded to each other's measurement determinations until the end of the visit.
+In extenuating circumstances, single-observer auscultation was performed.
+During paired auscultation, observers were blinded to each other's measurement determinations until the end of the visit.
 The brachial cuff was fitted to the participant's left or right arm (randomized).
 Cuff inflation and deflation were manually controlled by one of the observers.

 ### Auscultatory Initial Visit Measurements